viniciusbo/hapi-suricate/README.md

 # Hapi Suricate

-Simple e flexible Hapi route REST handlers for your Mongoose models.
+Simple and flexible Hapi route REST handlers for your Mongoose models.

 ## Instalation